daytonhaney/rustup_httpserver/README.md

 This project is for Learning Purposes Only via -

 Udemy - " Fundamentals of the Rust Programming Language "   - Lyubomir Gavadinov

+Right Now - This code starts the server and that is all..it is a work in progress...I plan to serve a webpage